-The Literacy Leadership Team will focus on initiatives for the 2016-2017 school year, specified for each core area.
-We will create and implement professional learning communities that focuses on literacy strategies across the curriculum.
-Specifically, in Literacy, there is limited evidence of corrective feedback allowing students to justify and elaborate on their thinking while being able to correct assignments targeting textual analysis.
-In Mathematics, there is limited use of planning multiple levels of questions to increase rigor and achieve benchmark mastery during Instructional Delivery.
-In Science, there is limited use of writing in the lab notebooks that students understand assessment criteria, monitor, and reflect on their work.
+The Literacy Leadership Team will focus on initiatives for the 2017-2018 school year, specified for each core area.
+We will create and implement professional learning communities that focus on literacy strategies across the curriculum.
+In reading and language arts, there is limited evidence of data being utilized to drive planning and instruction.
+In Mathematics, there will be an emphasis on metacognitive questioning techniques in common planning to increase rigor and achieve benchmark mastery during Instructional Delivery.
+In Science, there is limited use of writing in lab notebooks highlighting students understanding of assessment criteria and the practice of reflection on their their work.
 In Social Science, there is inadequate evidence of data being utilized for instructional planning.
-Each professional learning community will focus on a strategy to assist with remediating the deficiencies in each area.
+Based on the aforementioned, each professional learning community will focus on a strategy that will facilitate with remediation of deficiencies in each area.